 All featured products are chosen at the discretion of the author.
 However, Great Pet Care may make a small affiliate commission if you click through and make a purchase.

-Most Innovative Self-Cleaning Litter Box
+Best Overall Self-Cleaning Litter Box

-Our pick: Litter-Robot 3 Connect by Whisker
+Our pick: Litter-Robot 4 by Whisker

-- Works with any clumping litter.
+- Works well with almost any clumping or scoopable litter

-- Choose from white or gray models.
+- Choose from black or white models

 Things to Consider